frederic-perez/AmE-dictionary/data/idioms.md

 __what gives?__
 __what if scenario__
 __what in tarnation__ An exclamation used to emphasize surprise, shock, anger, disgust, etc. _Just what in tarnation is going on here?_ _Aw, what in tarnation!
 I just had this fixed, and now there’s a dent in it!_
+__what it takes__ :two: The skill, ability, or wherewithal to do something. _She’s pretty talented—I think she might have what it takes to make it in Hollywood._
 __what makes (one) tick__ :two::hammer: _We’ve never captured one of them, and consequently don’t know what makes them tick._
 __what on earth__
 __what the heck__
 __what-if__ _n informal_ A hypothetical question; speculation: _one of the great what-ifs of modern history._ _Evaluate various what-if scenarios._
+__what’s in store__
-__What’s that got to do with the price of tea in China?__ A rhetorical question calling attention to a non-sequitur or irrelevant statement or suggestion made by another person.
+__What’s that got to do with the price of tea in China?__ :two: A rhetorical question calling attention to a non-sequitur or irrelevant statement or suggestion made by another person. _Yes, I agree that health care is an important issue, but what’s that got to do with the price of tea in China?
+We’re discussing tax incentives for local businesses—not exactly a related topic!_
+__What’s the catch?__ What’s the problem, drawback, detriment, or risk that I’m not privy to or able to see? _Why are you selling this for so little?
+What’s the catch?_
 __what’s the deal?__
 __what’s up with__
 __wheels are turning, the__ Things have begun developing, unfolding, or progressing. _That gets your wheels turning._